 Kinesiotherapists develop and monitor exercise programs to help people regain muscle strength and function lost due to injury or disease.
 Some kinesiotherapists focus on specific types of patients or conditions, such as people recovering from injuries or those with degenerative musculoskeletal disease.
+They guide patients through therapeutic exercise, aquatic therapy, learning to walk, using prosthetics/orthotics and developing a lifelong exercise regimen.

 For each patient, the kinesiotherapist will: